andrewwio/usestate-basic-calculator/README.md

 [complete] 6.
 AC displaying '' instead of '0'
 [complete] 7.
 Hover and focus buttons with white fadeout transition (css)

+SOLUTIONS:
+1.
+2.
+3.
+4.
+5. Tried using some functions and methods to drop the leading zero but the answer was to experiment with resetting certain variables and not others
+6. Changed {input} to a messy elseif ternary operator that handles the input and/or previousState
+7. Experimenting until I found the right transition

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).